 6 - Mail Delivery

-It is important to understand that every correctional institution is regulated by certain set of internal rules (for mail review and distribution) at their end that are subject to change at any time without notice.
-There are no exceptions to the rule that we know of.
+It is important to understand that every correctional institution is regulated by a certain set of internal rules (for mail review and distribution) at their end that are subject to change at any time without notice.
+There are no exceptions to the rule that we are aware of.
 All non-privileged inmate mail (general mail from family and friends) is subject to review and approval by the prison mailroom staff before it is given to the inmate.
 TextBehind® Service cannot deliver any letter to the inmates directly.

 This list is compiled based on our understanding over the years and should not be deemed complete or representative of any law or regulation.
 It is compiled only to educate our users to encourage clean communication that is considered more compliant to the known rules followed by prisons in general.
-This list is updated over time as we learn more about additional types of unacceptable contents:
+This list is updated over time as we learn more about additional types of unacceptable content.

 Content types that will mostly likely cause your letter to be rejected (in part or entirely):